Coverage explainer

 Is water backup the same as flood insurance?

-Do you have it?
+Do you have water backup coverage?
 Find out in 60 seconds.

 Upload your declarations page.
 We'll tell you whether you have water backup, what limit you have, and whether it's appropriate for your basement.